ibm-cloud-docs/vmwaresolutions/archiref/vcscar/vcscar-physical.md

 controlling artifact from which the entire deployment is orchestrated.
 * Helm Chart - The Helm chart resides in the local ICP Repository and deploys containers and other resources to ICP.
-A Helm chart is a description of Kubernetes resources including:
+A Helm chart is a description of Kubernetes resources that include:
  - Container deployments
  - Services
  - Ingress